-The dollar and euro consolidate their decline in the informal Cuban market.
+The dollar and the euro continue to decline in the informal Cuban market

-The average sale in the informal market of dollars and euros falls for the second consecutive day in Cuba.
+The average sale in the informal market for dollars and euros in Cuba has decreased for the second consecutive day.

 Dólares y euros (Imagen de referencia) © Freepik